 Ingredients

-- 3 cups (150ml) kombu dashi (which can be substituted with water) (For information on how to make kombu dashi, please refer to the linked article)
+- ⅔ cup kombu dashi (For information on how to make kombu dashi, please refer to the linked article.)

 - ½ Tbsp salt